Orkes logo image

 }

 Here is the workflow definition for Monitor-HTTP-Endpoint-Availability workflow.
-To create the workflow, go to Definitions > Workflow in the Developer Playground.
+To create the workflow, go to Definitions > Workflow in the Developer Edition.

 Select + Define workflow and paste the following code in the Code tab: